modulove/utf-9-samplified/README.md

-# module
+# utf-9-samplified

-A template repository to create a new eurorack module.
+A new take on the [bleep drum](https://bleeplabs.com/product/the-bleep-drum/) using an arduino nano.
+The bleep drum was a rad-fi drum machine designed by Dr. Bleep.